What is a Google Business Profile (previously Google My Business) Page?

 No, absolutely.
 That’s cool.
 This is a free service, correct?

 There’s a time agency fee.
 It’s actually computer generated and based off industry and location.
-Um, my senior Google My Business representative will go over that with you.
+Um, my senior Google Business Profile (previously Google My Business) representative will go over that with you.
 At that point in time you can either choose to accept or decline our services and if not, we’ll part as friends, Joe.
 Fair enough?

 Well, what is the average cost for something like that?